-Apple's macOS (previously known as OS X) is a secure operating system, and at the heart of OS X's security is your Mac password.
+Apple's macOS is a secure operating system, and at the heart of its security is your Mac password.
 But what do you do if you've lost, or forgotten, your Mac password?
 If your Mac password doesn't work, or you've plain lost it, then don't worry.
 In this article we're going to look at how to recover a lost Mac password.

 Don't worry, there are lots of things you can do if you have forgotten your Mac password.

 It might not be the password to your Mac you are missing.
 If your Mac is asking you for your iCloud login, or Apple ID, then read about what to do if you forget your Apple ID password here.